pogoottawa/vip-commands/README.md

 Note: If you *reply* to a message with a command, Chansey will mention that user with the command output.
 This feature is available for all Chansey commands.

 ### accounthelp
-*Niantic Support link for sign-in issues*
+*Niantic Support link for sign-in issues and how to contact Niantic Support*

 Usage: `&accounthelp [user mention or ID]`
 Aliases: `ah`